SpriteOvO/spdlog-rs/README.md

 ## Benchmarks

-Run `cargo +nightly bench` in the root directory of this repository for benchmarking.
+Run `cargo +nightly bench --features multi-thread` in the root directory of this repository for benchmarking.

 The following results are generated with `Windows 10 64 bit` and `Intel i9-10900KF CPU @ 3.70GHz`.